 - 2. In this bylaw, words have the meanings set out in the Act, except that: - a.
 "Act" means the Municipal Government Act, R.S.A.
 2000, c.
 M-26, any regulations thereunder, and any amendments or successor legislation thereto; - b.
-"Administration" means the administrative and operational arm of the City, compromised of the various departments and business units and including all City staff who operate under the leadership and supervision of the City Manager; - c.
-"City Manager" means the chief administrative officer of the City, or their designate; - d.
-"City" means the municipal corporation of the City of St. Albert;
+"Administration" means the administrative and operational arm of the City, compromised of the various departments and business units and including all City staff who operate under the leadership and supervision of the CAO; (BL 5/2019) - b.1 "Chief Administrative Officer" or "CAO" means the individual appointed by Council to the position of Chief Administrative Officer under section 205 of the Municipal Government Act and pursuant to the Chief Administrative Officer Bylaw; (BL 5/2019)

-- e.
-"Complainant" means an individual who makes an informal complaint in accordance with section 69 of this bylaw, or a Formal Complaint in accordance with section 70 of this bylaw; - f.
+- c.
+DELETED (BL 5/2019) - d.
+"City" means the municipal corporation of the City of St. Albert; - e.
+"Complainant" means an individual who makes an informal complaint in accordance with section 69 of this bylaw, or a Formal Complaint in accordance with section 70 of this bylaw; (BL 46/2017) - f.
 "Council Member" or "Member" means a member of City Council, including a councillor and the Mayor; - g.
 "FOIP" means the Freedom of Information and Protection of Privacy Act, R.S.A.
 2000, c.
 F-25, any regulations thereunder, and any amendments or successor legislation thereto; - h.
-"Formal Complaint" means a request by City Council, a Council Member, a City employee, a City resident, or a person who has a business, institutional or other premises in the City, that the Integrity Commissioner conduct an inquiry into an event or series of events alleged to contravene the Code of Conduct or any other procedures, rules or policies governing the ethical behaviour of Council Members, in accordance with section 69 of this bylaw; - i.
-"Integrity Commissioner" means the individual appointed by Council who is responsible for performing in an independent manner the functions assigned by this Code of Conduct; - j.
+"Formal Complaint" means a written allegation pursuant to Section 70, or pursuant to Schedule A when that Schedule is in force, that a Council Member has breached or is in breach of the Code of Conduct set out in this Bylaw; (BL 46/2017, BL 39/2020) - "Integrity Commissioner" means the individual appointed by Council who is responsible for performing in an independent manner the functions assigned by this Code of Conduct; - i.
 "Mayor" means the chief elected official of the City; - k.
 "Social Media" refers to freely accessible, third-party hosted, interactive web-based technologies used to produce, post and interact through text, images, video and audio to inform, share, promote, collaborate or network.